 As for your workspace, you’re going to want to clear off a good bit of table space, as you'll likely be flipping your PC on its side, feet, back and any which way to install everything.

-Most modern builds don’t feature an optical drive anymore, so put the Windows 10 installer onto a USB stick (we talk you through this in how to install Windows 10 via USB or DVD).
+It’s hard to find a modern build with an optical drive these days, so put the Windows 10 installer onto a USB stick (we talk you through this in how to install Windows 10 via USB or DVD).
 If you can’t find a handy thumb drive and a laptop, we would cannibalize an older rig for a CD drive, or even just buy one – you can find them online for less than 10 bucks these days.

 It’s time, to build.
 Finally.